realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

      ```
   - In C++, calling Cog's `makeSound()` method will print `Meow`, _BUT_ in Python, calling
-    Cog's `makeSound()` will print `Bark`!
+    `Cog`'s `makeSound()` will print `Bark`!
   - This behavior is _completely arbitrary_ and up to the designers of the language to decide which
     method will be called, and it's _not_ consistent across different languages!
   - It's also up to you to remember these kinds of details, as you are likely to be working in multiple
-    languages in the same day, and it's quite easy to forget which language you are working in which lead to weird bugs.
+    languages in the same day.
+Furthermore, it's quite easy to forget which language you are working in which lead to weird bugs.
   - UGH!

   > Java's language Designers Rejected Multiple Inheritance - Here's Why